untillpro/scm4j/scm4j-deployer-engine/README.md

 # Terms

-- `product list`: artifact (yaml file) which lists `product artifacts` and repositories which will be used to search artifacts
+- `product list`: artifact which main class implements `IProductList` interface.
+Describes `products` and maven repositories
-- `product artifact`: artifact which describes a product.
-It is a yaml file which lists `component artifacts` and `component installers`
+- `product`: artifact which main class implements `IProduct` interface.
+Describes `components` and their `installation procedures`
+- `component`: represented by component artifact, can have one-level dependencies
-- `component installer`: is represented by class name and parameters.
-Class is instantiated by given name with given parameters and should implement `IAIinstaller` interface
+- `installation procedure`: list of `actions`, every `action` is represented by `installer` class and paremeters.
+- `installer`: class which implements `IInstaller` interface.
+Is instantiated during `installation procdure`, action paremeters are passed

 # Data Structure

 Ref. [data-structure.md](data-structure.md)